 Images changing orientation after publishing

-Sometimes, images might appear to be rotated once they have been published to your social account.
+Sometimes, images might appear to be rotated once they have been published to your social channel.
 When images are uploaded to Publish, we use the orientation data that is hard-coded in the background of the image based on how it was taken or the tool used to process it.
 This background information is called the EXIF data.
 Whilst the image may appear to be the correct orientation when previewing it on your computer, or in the composer after uploading it in Publish, it might be rotated once published.

 If this is happening for you, we would recommend using this tool to remove the EXIF data from your images before uploading them.
 Upload your image and then click eXif.me.
 Check the box to the right of "EXIF Cleaner" that says "IF CHECKED ALL THE TAGS WILL BE CLEARED" and then click Go.eXifing.
 This will remove the EXIF data from your image and then you can download the image by clicking "Download.me".